bartoszbogacz/kartomat/README.md

 - Player Avatars that can be dragged

+- Players having (persistent) colors and elements getting a short highlight of the player color.
+  Instead of the current playerID tag.

 - Ability to remove elements from the editor

 - A Wizard game board